Healthcare Management vs. Healthcare Administration [UPDATED 2026]

 In the general business sense, “administration” refers to “the administering of tasks related to running a company” — for example, setting departmental goals or training new employees.
 In the context of healthcare, that means supervising team members and ensuring that daily operations are carried out smoothly and efficiently, from making sure nurses are complying with policy changes to approving purchases of new medical equipment.

 Want to take a deeper dive into this topic?
-Read more about the role of a healthcare administrator and how to become one, or reach out to our admissions counselors about NU healthcare administration programs.
+Read more about the role of a healthcare administrator and how to become one or reach out to our admissions counselors about NU healthcare administration programs.
 Read on to learn about healthcare administrator duties and responsibilities.

 Key Responsibilities

 As with any professional role, a healthcare administrator’s responsibilities will vary depending on their employer, work environment, experience level, and other factors.
 For instance, the duties of an assisted living administrator will differ from those of an administrator working in a hospital setting.
+Keeping that in mind, here are some typical tasks and duties that healthcare administrators are generally expected to perform:

 • Coordinate with HR and accounting departments to optimize efficiency